Chic African Culture Africa Factbook

 History of Egusi Melon Seed Plants

-The ancient wild African watermelon or egusi melon is grown in Africa, bitter tasting vegetable with hard light green flesh loved for its seeds.
+The ancient wild egusi melon is grown in Africa and is a bitter tasting vegetable with hard light green flesh loved for its seeds.

-Wild watermelon egusi seeds are fat and protein-rich seeds of a cucurbitaceous plant used in preparing egusi soup, a kind of soup thickened with the ground egusi seeds cooked with water, oil and typically containing vegetables, seasonings and meat which is popular in many West and Central African countries.
+Wild watermelon egusi seeds are a fat and protein-rich seeds of the cucurbitaceous plant.
+The seeds are used in preparing egusi soup, a kind of soup thickened with the ground egusi seeds cooked with water, oil and typically containing vegetables, seasonings and meat.
+Egusi stew is popular in many West and Central African countries.

 Wild watermelon growing